Geraldo Rivera: Career

-Early stages
+ABC News

 Rivera was hired by WABC-TV in 1970 as a reporter for Eyewitness News.
-In 1972, he garnered national attention and won a Peabody Award for his report on the neglect and abuse of patients with intellectual disabilities at Staten Island's Willowbrook State School and Rockland County's Letchworth Village, and he began to appear on ABC national programs such as 20/20 and Nightline upon their launches in 1978 and 1979 respectively.
+In 1972, he garnered national attention and won a Peabody Award for Willowbrook: The Last Great Disgrace, his report on the neglect and abuse of patients with intellectual disabilities at Staten Island's Willowbrook State School and Rockland County's Letchworth Village, and he began to appear on ABC national programs such as 20/20 and Nightline upon their launches in 1978 and 1979 respectively.
 After John Lennon watched Rivera's report on the patients at Willowbrook, he and Rivera put on a benefit concert called "One to One" on August 30, 1972, at Madison Square Garden in New York City (which Yoko Ono released posthumously in 1986, as Live in New York City).

 In July 1973, Rivera taped the pilot episode of Good Night America, a late-night newsmagazine that he hosted (and executive produced).
 It began its semi-regular airing from April 1974 to June 1977 as part of the ABC's Wide World of Entertainment program block.
 The show featured Ringo Starr's "It Don't Come Easy" as the theme.
 Good Night America tackled controversial topics of the era, including marijuana usage and the status of Vietnam War draft dodgers.
-A 1975 episode of the program, featuring Dick Gregory and Robert J. Groden, showed the first national telecast of the historic Zapruder film.
+The March 6, 1975 episode of the program, featuring Dick Gregory and Robert J. Groden, showed the first national telecast of the historic Zapruder film.
 All 33 episodes of Good Night America may be viewed and downloaded on Rivera's web site.

-On May 19, 1983, Rivera broadcast the first U.S. network television mention of "AIDS" by this name.
+On May 19, 1983, Rivera broadcast the first American network television mention of "AIDS" by this name.
 (Other names had been used in the previous two years, as the disease was poorly understood at the time.)
 On 20/20, he interviewed New York City lighting designer Ken Ramsauer.
-Ramsauer died aged 27, four days later; Rivera delivered a eulogy at Ramsauer's Central Park memorial service.
+Ramsauer died aged 28, four days later; Rivera delivered a eulogy at Ramsauer's Central Park memorial service.

 In October 1985, ABC's Roone Arledge refused to air a report done by Sylvia Chase for 20/20 on the relationship between Marilyn Monroe and John and Robert F. Kennedy.
 Rivera publicly criticized Arledge's journalistic integrity, claiming that his friendship with the Kennedy family (for example, Pierre Salinger, a former Kennedy aide, worked for ABC News at the time) had caused him to spike the story; as a result, Rivera was fired.
 During a Fox News interview with Megyn Kelly aired May 15, 2015, Rivera stated the official reason given for the firing was that he violated ABC policy when he donated $200 to a non-partisan mayoral race candidate.